 Check that a recipient organisation is authorised and appropriate to hold or process that data and that we have the right to share it.
-If in doubt, contact your local Legal Function or the Group Head of Security.
+If in doubt, contact your local Legal Function.

 Safeguarding confidential information

 We keep confidential information safe and protect it from unauthorised disclosure.